ClimateMisinformation/Scrapers/README.md

 You can contribute to this repository by solving an issue and suggesting improvements/changes in the code, documentation and project organisation.
 Look for issues labeled "good-first-issue"

-When contributing to this repository, please first communicate with the owners of this repository the change you wish to make via a github-issue or slack https://aiforgoodcommunity.slack.com/#climate-misinformation  before starting to work on it.
+When contributing to this repository, please first communicate with the owners of this repository the change you wish to make via a GitHub [Issues](https://github.com/ClimateMisinformation/Scrapers/issues) or our [Slack Channel](https://aiforgoodcommunity.slack.com/#climate-misinformation)  before starting to work on it.

-If you  are working on an existing issue please assign it to yourself in githbn issues  so that  it is visible what you  are  doing and unneeded replication is avoided.
+If you  are working on an existing issue please assign it to yourself using GitHub [Issues](https://github.com/ClimateMisinformation/Scrapers/issues)  so that  it is visible what you  are  doing and unneeded replication is avoided.
 When you  finish working on an issue unassign yourself.

 To start contributing, follow the steps below